BeeLine Reader

 BeeLine Reader is a software system which adds color gradients to digital text to improve reading ability and focus.
-The text at the end of each line is colored the same as the beginning of the next, so the color of the text acts as a flagpost that directs the reader's eyes through the text more easily.
+The text at the end of each line is colored the same as the beginning of the next, so the color of the text acts as a flag post that directs the reader's eyes through the text more easily.
 In each line, the color of the text transitions from one color to another, with each character being slightly different than the preceding and following characters.

 The system is available as an extension in Google Chrome and Mozilla Firefox, as a PDF viewer, and as an iOS app.
-These tools are mainly designed for use with web-based text, but can also be used to read Amazon Kindle books on iPad and via browser extension.
-The tools suppresses colors which already exist in text, such as the blue and red links in Wikipedia.
+These tools are mainly designed for use with web-based text but can also be used to read Amazon Kindle books on iPad and via browser extension.
+The tools suppress colors which already exist in text, such as the blue and red links in Wikipedia.
 Links are instead underlined.

 The BeeLine Reader tools have a freemium model.
 The browser extension versions can be used up to five times per day, with unlimited daily uses for the first two weeks, at no charge, but further daily uses and other functionality require payment.
 This practice has been criticized by some reviewers for lack of transparency about the extension's pricing, with some expressing disappointment in a disability tool being paywalled at all and accusing the developers of preying on individuals with reading and attention disabilities.